 In connection with the acquisition of FotoPunch, Inc. ("FotoPunch") in July 2014, we recorded contingent consideration based upon the expected achievement of certain milestone goals.
-Any changes to the fair value of contingent consideration due to changes in assumptions used in preparing the valuation model will be recorded in selling, general and administrative expenses in the Consolidated Statement of Comprehensive Loss.
-The balance at March 31, 2015 is \$262, adjusted from the original amount of \$327 after the valuation was finalized in the first quarter of 2015.
+We will record any changes to the fair value of contingent consideration due to changes in assumptions used in preparing the valuation model in selling, general and administrative expenses in the Consolidated Statement of Comprehensive Loss.
+The balance at June 30, 2015 was \$262, adjusted from the original amount of \$327 after the valuation was finalized in the first quarter of 2015.